Pizza Hut rolls out a new stuffed crust — minus the pizza - KRDO

 The name?
 “Nothing But Stuffed Crust,” of course.

 The cheesy promotion — which comes just weeks after rival Papa John’s rolled out its own stuffed crust pizza — is limited to participating locations in Dallas and Los Angeles this Tuesday through Thursday.
-The company says Nothing But Stuffed Crust is free for the first 50 customers who make a $10 purchase.
+The company says Nothing But Stuffed Crust is free each day for the first 50 customers who make a $10 purchase at each location.
 Customers can also buy a three-topping stuffed crust pizza for $11.99 for a limited time at participating restaurants.

 “Many have tried to recreate it, but there’s still only ONE original stuffed crust pizza,” Pizza Hut said in a statement.